AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 - Enable the Commerce Events extension (`magento/commerce-eventing`)  on the cloud environment.

-- Configure the Adobe I/O events service and Commerce event provider to send data from the Commerce instance to the App Builder project
+- Configure the Commerce Events integration to send data from the Commerce instance to the Adobe I/O Events service.

 >[!NOTE]